How It Works

 The web uses HTML for structure, CSS for styling and JS for functionality.
 When displaying data the same rules apply - we should use HTML to structure the data, and CSS to style the structural HTML elements.

-With a few simple CSS classes applied on the container element you can turn your entire table of data into a visually appealing chart.
-The framework is developer-friendly making it easy to customize every element with simple CSS selectors.
+With a few simple CSS classes applied on the container element, an entire table of data can be turned into a visually appealing chart.
+This framework is developer-friendly, making it easy to customize every element with simple CSS selectors.

 The web offers many charting libraries.
 They all use JS to render the data.
-Each implements a different strategy like VML, SVG, HTML canvas, image generators and others methods.
+Each implements a different strategy like VML, SVG, HTML canvas, image generators and other methods.

 Traditional chart libraries are heavily dependent on JS.
 They unnecessarily complicate the visualization process with endless lists of properties and methods.